 For thesis committees

 If multiple faculty need access to student drafts, share the dashboard link.
 Any faculty member with the link can view uploads and download files.
+The dashboard URL is a secret token — you control who sees it by choosing who you email.

 Quick workflow